Albertokam/SQL_applestore/README.md

 ```
 ![top_rated](../Screenshots/10.png)

-This is just a summary of top-rated apps that could be used in case we want to check them directly from the applestore and see how they look like, design aspects, options, etc...
+This is just a summary of top-rated apps that could be used in case we want to check them directly from the Apple Store and see how they look like, design aspects, options, etc...